Frequently Asked Questions

 The best advice we can give you is to stick to a plan and make it happen.
 Income is always the biggest consideration.
 Working online is how we do it and there is a lot of work that can be done remotely.
 Building your own online business is a common way.
 Learning a new skill and working freelance can be tough but it's doable.
 Some people get certified and teach English.
 Some people have sold houses to finance their trip.
 There are lots of options.
 You just have to figure out which one is better for you.
 There is no, "one answer."

 Once you are out there you should stay positive, open, and smile a lot.
 Work hard and play harder.
-Smiling goes a long way with meeting new friends.
+Smiling goes a long way toward meeting new friends.
 We guarantee you that it will change your world!
-Try local food, learn bits and pieces of the local language and use it every chance you get.
+Try local food, learn bits and pieces of the language and use it every chance you get.
 You'll fall in love with so many things that you never expected.

 Trust people but trust your intuition too.
-A vast majority of everyone you will ever meet will be good hearted, well meaning people.
-People are basically the same everywhere you go.
-Most of the world's problems are between governments and the people we meet seldom hold the same importance on those differnces.
+A vast majority of everyone you will ever meet will be

 If you have a smartphone then we suggest you download these apps: